Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ![Gini plot after CRE-Cluster](figures/Top-Gini%20CRE-%20Cluster_%20UMAP.png)

 ![Gini CRE-Cluster Heatmap](figures/Cluster-specific%20CRE%20accessibility%20patterns.png)
 CREs can be clustered based on their ATAC signal.
-Clustering into 10 groups yields a clear structure, which supports our initial hypothesis, as we are analyzing 10 distinct lineages.
+Clustering into ten groups reveals a clear structure, which supports our initial hypothesis, as we are analyzing ten distinct lineages.
+The heatmap indicates that most clusters are specifically associated with one to three lineages.
+This suggests that the underlying chromatin-based regulatory patterns are largely organized in a lineage-specific manner.

 ### Can one visualize the behaviour of clustered regions?